deternitydx/oss-cs-classroom/direct-contributions/direct-contributions.md

 # Direct Contributions to OSS

-Programs where students contribute to existing open source code-bases involve the most amount of engagement with the real-worldOSS communities.
-By interacting with effective software used and maintained by the public, students can connect with other con-tributors, learn about open source development, and gain a sense of achievement from giving back to the community [^fn1].
+Programs where students contribute to existing open source codebases involve extensive engagement with communities of OSS contributors.
+By working on software used and maintained by the public, students can connect with other developers, learn about professional software engineering, and gain a sense of achievement from giving back to the community [^fn1].

 ## References